LordKirigiri/Language_study/anglish/Eng_July24.md

 11. The French army was belatedly moved into a position to defend against the invasion
 12. the nation lamented the death of its great war leader

+---

+## 24.7.30

+1. The Black Prince basked in his father's affections
+2. Edward III paid close attention to the glamour of the spectacle
+3. THe house is a surreal mixture of opulence and decay
+4. French advances in Gascony were stemmed(stop something from happening, spreading...)
+5. She was granted clemency after killing her violent husband
+6.

+1 +30
+2 +120
+3 +120
+4 +120
+5 +120
+6 +90

 pass parameter from BIOS --> initialize IDT(interrupt descriptor table) --> function start_kernel( sched_init(), IRQ_init, time_init(), calibrate_delay, kernel_thread() --> /sbin/init )